Jubilee Library, Brighton: Impact and reception

 The Jubilee Square development as a whole has been praised for linking two important historic parts of the city centre—the North Laine and the Royal Pavilion grounds—which had previously been isolated from each other by the "desolate space" of temporary car parks and wasteland.
 The library's opening and success encouraged commercial development round it, which in turn helped to pay for it through the 25-year private finance scheme set up in 2000.
 However, the private investment wasn't celebrated by all, with Owen Hatherley calling it "a pretty, thoughtful building fighting against its PFI execution and the signage of Pizza Express... the idea seems to be that a public good must always be offset by private concession".

 The council estimated in 2005 that the library and the associated commercial development would generate £20 million for the city's economy, based on increased spending by visitors and the creation of hundreds of jobs.
 It spent £1.6 million of public money on the scheme, so a greater than tenfold return on investment was expected.
 The new library saw visitor numbers which were three times greater than before, loans were 70% higher and thousands more people had joined Brighton & Hove Libraries.
 The private finance contract allowed the council to buy new stock at preferential rates, and about 20,000 new items were added in the first few months.

 Some internal design features have been criticised.
 Only a single staircase on one side of the building connects the three storeys.
 It leads into "claustrophobic" corridors which contrast with the open spaces of the main building.
-The large internal space also makes the stock displays appear modest.
+The large internal space makes the stock displays appear modest.
 The shelving units have been described as "awful" and "well below the design quality" of the rest of the library.
 The opening hours were considered inadequate by some, but were later extended.